Unraveling Syntax: Language Modeling and the Substructure of Grammars

-With this work, we initiate the study of the learning dynamics of language models on probabilistic CFGs, both in their own right as a theoretical formalism of interest, and as a testbed for probing the learning dynamics of natural language.
-Here, we propose several open problems and future directions.
-First, we conjecture that despite the results of Section \ref{sec:deep_recursion} \emph{there exists} a setting of the weights of, say, a 2-layer, 2-head transformer (as in our experiments) that \emph{does} correctly model the PCFG (at least up to some very high bound on depth).
-This would show that gradient descent is not able to find such ideal solutions, analogous to work showing that while neural networks can in principle represent functions like parity, modular counting, or compositional rules, gradient descent often fails to find these solutions without strong inductive bias or curricula \citep{telgarsky2016benefits,abbe2024learning}.
-Just as we considered CFGs, a theory of deep learning dynamics can be developed for other classes in the Chomsky hierarchy, including regular languages, mildly context-sensitive languages, etc. As a first step, how much harder is it for a fixed model architecture to learn synthetic languages from these classes (controlled for average sentence length, vocabulary size, etc)?
-How does ``difficulty of depth" compare to other kinds of dependent structure?
-Finally, our work does not explore the question of \emph{grammar induction}, the learning task of determining the CFG underlying the input data.
+On the theoretical side, our results thoroughly characterize how language-modeling loss decomposes with respect to subgrammar structure in a variety of cases.
+However, we do not have a full theory for \emph{when} or \emph{why} gradient-based training yields parallel improvement across subgrammars; towards this, we present a single, somewhat heavy-handed result (Corollary \ref{corollary:gradientdescent}.
+Empirically, our experiments use a small set of synthetic PCFGs and scaled-down, decoder-only transformers.
+Although these grammars are designed to isolate recursion, as well subgrammar sizes and depth, they do not cover the full diversity of CFGs (in particular ambiguity -- in all our experiments, CFGs are fully unambiguous; the effect of multiple possible parse-trees presents an interesting direction).
+Our results of Section \ref{sec:deep_recursion} leave unresolved whether failures at deep recursion reflect representational limits or optimization barriers: we conjecture that \emph{there exists a setting of the weights} of, say, a 2-layer, 2-head transformer (as in our experiments) that \emph{does} correctly model the PCFG (at least up to some very high bound on depth).
+This would show that the issue is gradient descent which is not able to find such ideal solutions, analogous to work showing that while neural networks can in principle represent functions like parity, modular counting, or compositional rules, gradient descent often fails to find these solutions without strong inductive bias or curricula \citep{telgarsky2016benefits,abbe2024learning}.
+Finally, we do not compare learning dynamics across other language classes in the Chomsky hierarchy (e.g., regular or mildly context-sensitive languages) under matched conditions, and thus cannot yet disentangle ``difficulty of depth” in CFGs from other forms of dependency.
+Our work also does not explore the question of \emph{grammar induction}, the learning task of determining the CFG underlying the input data.